Reasons to go to El Calafate

 As befits the gateway to Los Glaciares National Park, El Calafate and its surrounds have plenty of great accommodation options Within El Calafate itself, there is a wide variety of simple guesthouses (hosterías), friendly B&Bs and upmarket hotels – all within easy reach of restaurants and bars.
 There are also some great boutique hotels.
 Some of the best are on the edge of the city with stunning views across Lago Argentina.

-If you're after something a little more special, head out of the city to find a great selection of luxury lodges where you can connect in comfort to the great wilderness.
-The lodges are destinations in themselves and have their own private guides who can take you horseback riding, hiking, wildlife watching or exploring by mountain bike.
+Heading out of the city, you can also find a great selection of luxury lodges where you can connect in comfort to the great wilderness.
+The lodges are destinations in themselves and have their own private guides and fine cuisine.
 These include a number of estancias where you can truly embrace your inner gaucho.

 How to get to to El Calafate